Halion777/SaaS/Quotes Follow up Settings rule.md

 - [ ] Follow-ups stopped when quote is rejected
 - [ ] Follow-ups stopped when quote is expired
 - [ ] Follow-ups stopped when valid_until date passed

+### Re-Sending Expired Quotes
+- [ ] Only expired follow-ups are replaced when quote is re-sent
+- [ ] Other stopped follow-ups (accepted/rejected) remain unchanged
+- [ ] Active follow-ups are stopped before creating new ones
+- [ ] New follow-up created with 'scheduled' status

 ### Priority System
 - [ ] Priority calculated correctly based on status and stage